Do you have a cat that loves to eat your plants? If so, you’re not alone!

-The one behavioral trait cats all have is geared towards their territory.
+The one behavioral trait cats all have is geared toward their territory.
 They will mark it by spraying, scratching, fouling, and urinating.
 This marking tells all other cats in the area that this is “its patch” and “keep out.”

-Some of the most significant issues homeowners have when a neighbor’s cat enters their garden include depositing and burying feces on their lawn, vegetable patch, or flowerbed, or the fact that cats will actively take birds from feeding stations or feeding stations fish from ponds.
+Some of the most significant issues homeowners have when a neighbor’s cat enters their garden include depositing and burying feces on their lawn, vegetable patch, or flowerbed or the fact that cats will actively take birds from feeding stations or feeding stations fish from ponds.

 16) Installing wall spikes to keep the cats out of the garden

 If you can’t resolve the problems with those simple methods I have already explained above, those last ones are the other professional solutions.
 Installing physical barriers around the border of the garden territory is one of the better options.